-- Build confidence and trust in the University's commitment to EDI; - Celebrate Queen Mary's progress towards being the most inclusive university of our kind; - Use our values to convey our expectation of individual responsibility at all levels for inclusion, and creating a positive work and learning environment for all: - Apply the principle of 'designing solutions by the community for the community'.
-Improving and publishing our equality, diversity and inclusion data Quality data and evidence are fundamental to our work and achieving our mission at Queen Mary.
-Our data and insight will: - Aid our statutory compliance around equality; - Foster a culture of transparency, trust and confidence in our work: - Embed a culture of evidencebased decision-making; - Support us to evaluate our progress and success; - Enable us to benchmark our University's achievements; - Provide value for money.
+• Celebrate Queen Mary's progress towards being the most inclusive university of our kind;

+• Use our values to convey our expectation of individual responsibility at all levels for inclusion, and creating a positive work and learning environment for all;

+• Apply the principle of 'designing solutions by the community for the community'.

+Improving and publishing our equality, diversity and inclusion data

+Quality data and evidence are fundamental to our work and achieving our mission at Queen Mary.
+Our data and insight will:

+- Aid our statutory compliance around equality; - Foster a culture of transparency, trust and confidence in our work; - Embed a culture of evidence-based decision-making; - Support us to evaluate our progress and success; - Enable us to benchmark our University's achievements; - Provide value for money.